ietf-wg-mimi/mimi-arch/draft-barnes-mimi-arch.md

 ## End-to-End Security

 As noted above, all of the clients participating in a room are part of the same end-to-end security context.
-This allows them to encrypt and integrity-protect their messages so that they are secure from inspection or tampering as they transit MIMI servers.
+This allows them to protect their messages so that they are secure from inspection or tampering as they transit MIMI servers.

 In addition to the message protection noted above, the end-to-end security layer of the protocol provides a few additional functions to the remainder of the